The Fast Break – Victoria

 World cloudiness anomalies

-OLR anomalies: Average of 26 September to 26 October 2024
+OLR anomalies: Average of 25 October to 24 November 2024

-Map of the world showing cloud at the junction of the Date Line is less.
+Map of the world showing cloud at the junction of the dateline is less.
 An area of greater cloud exists in the central Indian Ocean.

 Source: Bureau of Meteorology.